MigashaneVictoire/new_york_city_dog_bites/README.md

   * Run the final_report notebook

 # Conclusions
-  * I was not able to beat my base model (moving average) which resulted in a () rmse and predicting with in () range of the actual bite couts weekly.
+  * I was not able to beat my base model (moving average) which resulted in a () RMSE and predicting within () range of the actual bite counts weekly.

 # Next Steps
-- Was the dog a neutered or not, to check the impact of time before medical attention.
+- Was the dog neutered or not, to check the impact of time before medical attention.
-- What affect does the dogs age have on bites
+- What effect does the dog's age have on bites

 # Recommendations
-- Use my model if you want to find bi-weekly changes in dog bite.
+- Use my model if you want to find bi-weekly changes in dog bites.
-- Local authorities to be on high alert in the (boroughs) and alocate more resorces in these rejons of the city.
+- Local authorities to be on high alert in the (boroughs) and allocate more resources in these regions of the city.
-- To avoid giving random rabies choots after dog bite, it's important for the local authorities to on high alert, but it's also the resonsibility for the person beat to report the bite sooner to avoid the spread of the infection.
+- To avoid giving random rabies ingection after a dog bite, the local authorities need to be on high alert, but it's also the responsibility for the person beat to report the bite sooner to avoid the spread of the infection.